Note: The links below will

 northeast coast of South America.

-Watch Saturday night and Sunday morning to see coverage of STS-104's
+TV Saturday night and Sunday morning to see coverage of STS-104's

 first space walk by Mission Specialists Michael Gernhardt and James